amygdala/gae-dataflow/job_template_launch/README.md

 Note that while we don't show it here, [you can extend your templates with additional metadata](https://cloud.google.com/dataflow/docs/templates/creating-templates#metadata) so that custom parameters may be validated when the template is executed.

+Once you click 'Run', you should be able to see your job running in the Cloud Console.

 ### 6. Edit app.yaml